Skip to main content

 • Contact the Idaho SBIR/STTR Virtual Innovation Center Team.
 The Team will get acquainted with your company and your project.
 They will help assess your technology and provide feedback in regard to how well you fit within the SBIR/STTR programs and identify any gaps found during the assessment.

 • We encourage interested companies to begin the process early to register their business through the federal registration process.
-Please contact the Idaho PTAC Office to assist you with registration.
+Please contact the Idaho APEX Office to assist you with registration.

 • In addition, we encourage you to search for an agency and topic that meets the needs of your technology and aligns with your business strategy.
 If you are not sure, one of the Idaho SBIR/STTR Virtual Innovation Center Team members can help you with this process.